-Risks Related to Ma nagement Override Source of Risk Consider Journal Entries Identifying, selecting, and testing journal entries and other adjustments based on the following: An understanding of the entity's financial reporting process and design/ implementation of internal control.
-Consideration of the: Characteristics of fraudulent journal entries or other adjustments; Presence of fraud risk factors that relate to specific classes of journal entries and other adjustments; and Inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity.
-Management's Estimates Reviewing estimates relating to specific transactions and balances to identify possible biases on the part of management.
-Further procedures could include the following: Reconsidering the estimates taken as a whole; Output Description: Performing a retrospective review of management's judgments and assumptions related to significant accounting estimates made in the prior period; and • Determining whether the cumulative effect of bias in management's estimates amounts to a material misstatement in the financial statements.
-Significant Transactions Obtaining an understanding of the business rationale for significant transactions that are unusual or outside the normal course of business.
+Risks Related to Ma anagement Override Source of Risk Consider Journal Entries Identifying, selecting, and testing journal entries and other adjustments based on the following: An understanding of the entity's financial reporting process and design/implementation of internal control.
+Consideration of the: Management's Estimates Reviewing estimates relating to specific transactions and balances to identify possible biases on the part of management.
+Further procedures could include the following: Reconsidering the estimates taken as a whole; Performing a retrospective review of management's judgments and assumptions related to significant accounting estimates made in the prior period; and Determining whether the cumulative effect of bias in management's estimates amounts to a material misstatement in the financial statements.

+Risks Related to Management Override Significant Transactions Obtaining an understanding of the business rationale for significant transactions that are unusual or outside the normal course of business.
 This includes an assessment as to whether: Management is placing more emphasis on the need for a particular accounting treatment than on the underlying economics of the transaction; The arrangements surrounding such transactions appear overly complex; Management has discussed the nature of, and accounting for, such transactions with those charged with governance; The transactions involve previously unidentified related parties or parties that do not have the substance or the financial strength to support the transaction without assistance from the entity under audit; Transactions that involve non-consolidated related parties, including special purpose entities, have been properly reviewed and approved by those charged with governance; and There is adequate documentation.
+Related Party Obtain an understanding of the business relationships that related parties may have Transactions established directly or indirectly with the entity through: Inquiries of, and discussion with, management and those charged with governance; Inquiries of the related party; Inspection of significant contracts with the related party; and Appropriate background research, such as through the Internet or specific external business information databases.
+Based on the findings above: Identify and assess the risks of material misstatement associated with related party relationships; Treat identified significant related party transactions outside the entity's normal course of business as giving rise to significant risks; and Determine the need for substantive audit procedures that are responsive to the risks identified.
+Revenue Recognition Performing substantive analytical procedures.
+Consider computer-assisted audit techniques (CAATs) to identify unusual or unexpected revenue relationships or transactions.
+Confirming the relevant contract terms with customers (acceptance criteria, delivery and payment terms) and the absence of side agreements (such as offering a customer the right to return the goods immediately after the period end).